14 Genius Car Features That Should Be Standard in Every Vehicle

 Image Credit: Shutterstock.

-For families, integrated booster seats (like those found in some Volvo models) eliminate the hassle of carrying separate child seats while ensuring that kids are always riding safely.
+For families (and anyone who occasionally ferries pint-sized humans), integrated booster seats are an absolute godsend.
+Like those brilliantly executed ones found in some Volvo models, they eliminate the hassle of lugging around separate, bulky child seats while ensuring that kids are always riding safely and properly restrained.

 Safe driving concept.
 Positive young black man fastening car seat belt, side view, copy space.
 Cheerful african american guy beginning car trip, renting nice cozy auto for travelling